softpyramid/forge-status/README.md

 ## Features

-- 🚀 **Real-time Updates** - WebSocket-powered live deployment status
+- 🚀 **Real-time Updates** - Simple polling-based live deployment status
 - 🎯 **No Database Required** - Uses cache only for current status
 - 🔗 **Webhook-driven** - Receives deployment events from Laravel Forge
 - 🎨 **Auto-injection** - Automatically appears in your Laravel layouts
-- ⚙️ **Configurable** - Customizable position and authentication
+- ⚙️ **Configurable** - Customizable position, polling interval, and authentication
 - 🎭 **Modern UI** - Beautiful Tailwind CSS styling
 - 📱 **Responsive** - Works on all device sizes
+- 🔧 **Zero Dependencies** - No broadcasting or WebSocket setup required

 ## Requirements

 - PHP 8.2 or higher
 - Laravel 10, 11, or 12
-- Laravel Broadcasting configured (Pusher/Reverb/Ably)
-- Laravel Echo on frontend
+- No additional dependencies required!

 ## Installation